Interferon gamma: Interactions

+Clinical relevance

 Diseases

 Interferon gamma has been shown to be a crucial player in the immune response against some intracellular pathogens, including that of Chagas disease.
 It has also been identified as having a role in seborrheic dermatitis.

 IFNG has a significant anti-viral effect in herpes simplex virus I (HSV) infection.
 IFNG compromises the microtubules that HSV relies upon for transport into an infected cell's nucleus, inhibiting the ability of HSV to replicate.
 Studies in mice on acyclovir resistant herpes have shown that IFNG treatment can significantly reduce herpes viral load.
 The mechanism by which IFNG inhibits herpes reproduction is independent of T-cells, which means that IFNG may be an effective treatment in individuals with low T-cells.

 Chlamydia infection is impacted by IFNG in host cells.
 In human epithelial cells, IFNG upregulates expression of indoleamine 2,3-dioxygenase, which in turn depletes tryptophan in hosts and impedes chlamydia's reproduction.
 Additionally, in rodent epithelial cells, IFNG upregulates a GTPase that inhibits chlamydial proliferation.
 In both the human and rodent systems, chlamydia has evolved mechanisms to circumvent the negative effects of host cell behavior.